vemula-divya/Odoo_Testing/README.md

 - log_level = test
 2. Add the necessary dependencies to the manifest.py file.
 3. Run the server and check the odoo.log file by starting localhost.

+**Selenium TestCases**
+1)Install the ChromeDriver WebDriver and add the following path to the environmental variables:
+- C:\Users\username\Downloads\chromedriver_win32
+2)pip selenium install

+**Keyword-Driven Test Case:**
+1)Install the Selenium library for Robot Framework using pip command: pip install robotframework-seleniumlibrary 2)Similar to selenium we required webdriver as well.